OlegAlyeynikov/banking_system_api/README.md

    python3 -m unittest discover tests
     ```
 This command will discover and run all the unit tests in the tests directory.

+## Rate Limiting The API has rate limits to prevent abuse:

+    Account creation: 10 requests per minute
+    Deposit: 20 requests per minute
+    Withdraw: 20 requests per minute
+    Transfer: 10 requests per minute

+## Logging

+Transaction logs are saved in logs/transactions.log.
+You can check this file to see logs for deposits, withdrawals, and transfers.